Power properties of the two-sample test based on the nearest neighbors graph: Initial technical results

 \begin{lemma}\textnormal{(\citet[Lemma 20.5]{biau2015lectures})} For $x\in \R^d$ and $\theta\leq \pi/6.$ Let $\Ccal(x,\theta)$ denote the cone around $x$ of angle $\theta.$ Then for any $y_1,y_2\in \Ccal(x,\theta)$ with $\|y_1\|\leq \|y_2\|,$ we have $\|y_1-y_2\|\leq \|y_2\|.$ \end{lemma}

-Note that $\R^d$ can be covered by a finite number of cones.
-Hence, using the above Lemma, we can see that given a set of points $A$ in $\R^d,$ a point $x\in A$ can be one of the $k$-nearest neighbors of atmost $C_dk$ other points in $A$ where $C_d$ is some constant that depends only on $d.$ In particular, the in-degree of the any point in the $k_N$-NN graph is bounded by $C_dk_N.$ We now build on this and find the limiting first and second moments of the in-degree of a point in the Poisson process.
+Note that given an angle $\theta$, $\R^d$ can be covered by a finite number of cones of angle $\theta$.
+Hence, using the above Lemma, we can see that given a set of points $A$ in $\R^d,$ a point $x\in A$ can be one of the $k$-nearest neighbors of at most $C_dk$ other points in $A$ where $C_d$ is some constant that depends only on $d.$ In particular, the in-degree of the any point in the $k_N$-NN graph is bounded by $C_dk_N.$ We now build on this and find the limiting first and second moments of the in-degree of a point in the Poisson process.